-9.2.1 General-Test modes and rates can have distinct and strong influences on the cyclic fatigue behavior of advanced ceramics even at ambient temperatures depending on test environment or condition of the test specimen.
-Test modes may involve load, displacement, or strain control.
+9.2.1 General-Test modes and rates can have distinct and strong influences on the cyclic fatigue behavior of CFCCs even at ambient temperatures depending on test environment or condition of the test specimen.
+Test modes nay involve load, displacement, or strain control.
 Maximum and minimum test levels as well as frequency and wave form shape will depend on the purpose for which the tests are being conducted.
+Previous studies have shown decreasing cyclic fatigue life under load control for increasing frequency 10 and decreasing load ratio, R^{11} .
 Sine waves provide smooth transitions from maximums to minimums.
-R ratios of 0.1 are often used for maximum amplitude effect while avoiding slack (that is loose and non-tensioned) force train.
-Frequencies are chosen to reflect service conditions, generally ranging from 1 to 10 Hz for exploratory tests and may extend to the 1000 Hz range for materials characterization for components.
+R ratios of 0.1 are often used for maximum amplitude effect while avoiding a slack (that is, loose and non-tensioned) force train.
+Frequencies are chosen to reflect service conditions, generally ranging from 1 to 10 Hz for exploratory tests and extending to 1000 Hz for materials characterization for components.
 In all cases report the test mode, maximum test level, minimum test level, frequency, wave form, and R or A ratio.

-9.2.2 Prior to cyclic fatigue testing, test a sufficient number of control specimens in accordance with Test Method C 1273.
-STP 588 may provide guidance for the number of control specimens to test.
-Use the average of the control tests to establish the 100 % level (that is the uniaxial tensile strength of the material) of the cyclic fatigue tests.
-Cyclic fatigue tests can then be conducted at maximum stresses or strains as percentages of this 100 % level.
+9.2.2 Prior to cyclic fatigue testing, test a sufficient number of control test specimens in accordance with Test Method C 1275.
+STP 5889 may provide guidance for the number of control specimens to test.
+Use the average of the control tests to establish the 100 % level (that is, the uniaxial, monotonic tensile strength of the material) of the cyclic fatigue tests.
+Cyclic fatigue tests can then be conducted at maximum stresses or strains as a percentages of this 100 % level.